top of page

 Photograph: Olivier Pol Michel

 Throughout my journey, I’ve embraced various creative roles, including writer, speaker, political organizer, lecturer, commentator, editor, installation artist, magazine designer, and event curator.
-I also contributed as one of six experts to the award-winning ARD documentary Der Autokraten-Code (2024), exploring AI and it's implication for democracy.
+I also contributed to the award-winning ARD documentary "Der Autokraten-Code" (2024), exploring AI and it's implication for democracy.

-My passion for democratic and digital futures has taken me to many places.
-I spent six years in London, where I held visiting positions at the London School of Economics and Political Science, the Department of Digital Humanities at King’s College London, and the Queen Mary University of London, among others.
-The Literature Program at Duke University in the USA, the Humboldt University in Berlin, The New Institute in Hamburg and the Charles University in Prague were also important places of inspiration.
+My passion for democratic and digital futures has taken me across many institutions and cities.
+I contributed to the Urban Democracy Project, a collaboration between the University of Luxembourg and the City of Esch, and spent six years in London, where I held visiting positions at the London School of Economics and Political Science, the Department of Digital Humanities at King’s College London, and Queen Mary University of London, among others.
+I also held visiting positions and fellowships in the Literature Program at Duke University in North Carolina, the Philosophy Department at Humboldt University in Berlin, and The New Institute in Hamburg.
+My work has been supported by numerous scholarships, fellowships, and residencies.

 bottom of page